 - b.
 Antagonist-mode assays.
-When setting up antagonist assays, first supplement a bulk volume of CSM with the challenge agonist CITCO to achieve the desired fixed assay-concentration (refer to "A word about antagonist-mode assay setup", pg.
+When setting up antagonist assays, first supplement a bulk volume of CSM with the challenge agonist calcitriol to achieve the desired final assay-concentration (refer to "A word about antagonist-mode assay setup", pg.
 7).
-This agonist-supplemented CSM is then used to generate dilutions of test compound stocks to achieve the desired assay concentration series. - 8.)
-At the end of the 4 6 hours pre-incubation period, discard the media.
+The agonist-supplemented CSM is then used to generate dilutions of test compound stocks to achieve their final assay concentrations. - 8.)
+At the end of the 4-6 hours pre-culture period, discard the media.
 The preferred method is to use a 'wrist flick' to eject media into an appropriate waste container.
 Gently tap the inverted plate onto a clean absorbent paper towel to remove residual droplets.
 Cells will remain tightly adhered to well bottoms. - 9.)
-Dispense 200 μ l / well of the prepared treatment media into appropriate wells of the assay plate.
+Dispense 200 μl / well of each prepared treatment media into the assay plate.

 NOTE: If well-to-well variation due to 'edge-effects' is a concern this problem may be mitigated by dispensing sterile liquid into the inter-well spaces of the assay plate.
-Simply remove 1 tip from the 8-chanel dispenser and dispense 100 μl of sterile water into each of the seven inter-well spaces per column of wells.
+Simply remove 1 tip from the 8-chanel dispenser and dispense 100 μl of sterile water into each of the seven inter-well spaces per column of wells. - 10.)
+Transfer the assay plate into a 37°C, humidified 5% CO2 incubator for 22 24 hours.

-- 10.)
-Transfer the assay plate into a 37°C, humidified 5% CO_2 incubator for $\underline{22 24 \text{ hours}}$.
-NOTE: Ensure a high-humidity ($\geq 70\%$) environment within the cell culture incubator.
+NOTE: Ensure a high-humidity (≥ 70%) environment within the cell culture incubator.
 This is critical to prevent the onset of deleterious "edge-effects" in the assay plate. - 11.)
 For greater convenience on Day 2, retrieve Detection Substrate and Detection Buffer from freezer storage and place them in a dark refrigerator (4°C) to thaw overnight.

 - DAY 2 Assay Protocol: Subsequent manipulations do not require special regard for aseptic technique and may be performed on a bench top. - 12.)
 30 minutes before intending to quantify receptor activity, remove Detection Substrate and Detection Buffer from the refrigerator and place them in a low-light area so that they may equilibrate to room temperature. - NOTE: Do NOT actively warm Detection Substrate above room temperature.
 If these solutions were not allowed to thaw overnight at 4°C, a room temperature water bath may be used to expedite thawing. - 13.)
 Set the plate-reader to "luminescence" mode.
-Program the instrument to perform a single 5 second "plate shake" prior to reading the first assay well.
-Read time may be set to 0.5 second (500 mSec) per well. - 14.)
-Immediately before proceeding to Step 15, prepare Luciferase Detection Reagent (LDR).
-Combine 'Detection Buffer' and 'Detection Substrate' by pouring-over their entire volumes into a media basin; rock the basin gently to mix the reagent.
-The resulting volume of LDR is 12 ml. - 15.)
+Set the instrument to perform a single $\underline{5}$ second "plate shake" prior to reading the first assay well.
+Read time may be set to 0.5 second (500 mSec) per well, or less. - 14.)
+Immediately before proceeding to Step 15, transfer the entire volume of Detection Buffer into the vial of Detection Substrate, thereby generating a 12 ml volume of Luciferase Detection Reagent (LDR).
+Mix gently to avoid foaming. - 15.)
 Following 22 24 hours incubation in treatment media, discard the media contents by manually ejecting it into an appropriate waste container.
-Gently tap the inverted plate onto a clean absorbent paper towel to remove residual droplets. - 16.)
+Gently tap the inverted plate onto a clean absorbent paper towel to remove residual droplets.
+Cells will remain tightly adhered to well bottoms. - 16.)
 Add $\underline{100 \, \mu l}$ of LDR to each well of the assay plate.
-Allow the plate to rest at room temperature for $\underline{5 10 \, \text{minutes}}$.
+Allow the assay plate to rest at room temperature for $\underline{5 10 \, \text{minutes}}$ following the addition of LDR.
 Do not shake the assay plate during this period. - 17.)
 Quantify luminescence.